hapi-robo/temi-guide/examples/speech-to-text/README.md

 Example app used to test speech callback interfaces.

-Note that in order for `OnConversationStatusChangedListener` to work correctly, the app must be selected as a Kiosk app.
+For `OnConversationStatusChangedListener` to work correctly:
+- The skill must be set to [Kiosk Mode](https://github.com/robotemi/sdk/wiki/Kiosk-Mode).

 See [documentation](https://github.com/robotemi/sdk/wiki/Speech#onconversationstatuschangedlistener) for details.

 ## References: